Gugulethu-Nyoni/formique/README.md

 # Formique

-FormiqueJS is a lightweight, declarative JavaScript syntax library for generating WCAG accessibility and usability compliant forms.
-The library is suited for vanilla js and Semantq JS framework.
-Formique simplifies the process of using JavaScript to create and manage forms with a variety of input types, built-in validation, and customizable attributes and styling.
+FormiqueJS is a robust and elegant WCAG and ARIA compliant form-building library tailored for JavaScript enthusiasts.
+It supports a wide array of input types, features JS-driven themes, and offers advanced functionalities like nested conditional logic and dynamic dropdowns.
+Highly customizable and extensible, Formique is built for the Semantq JS Framework but seamlessly integrates with Vanilla JS, React, Vue, Angular, and Svelte.

 Formique is Open-source &amp; MIT licensed.